jagatjeevan/react-setup/README.md

 # Start your application
 ## To start the application
-- yarn install (you need to have yarn installed globally.) https://yarnpkg.com/
+- yarn install (you need to have yarn installed globally. https://yarnpkg.com/) You still can do a npm install to start
 - run "npm start".

 This should open the browser in the port 2222.
 Or access on http://localhost:2222/